Erwin Potts

 Erwin Potts (April 20, 1932 – May 18, 2017) was the first non-McClatchy family member CEO of the McClatchy Company from 1989 to 1996.

+Early life

 Potts was born in Pineville, North Carolina, attended Mars Hill College and is a graduate of the University of North Carolina.

+Career

 Between 1958 and 1970, he was a reporter, city editor and assistant manager at the Miami Herald.
-He was general manager of the Tallahassee Democrat, The Charlotte Observer and The Charlotte News.
+He was the general manager of the Tallahassee Democrat, The Charlotte Observer and The Charlotte News.

-In 1989 he became president of McClatchy and in 1996 became CEO.
+In 1989, he became president of McClatchy and in 1996, became CEO.
 He was chairman when he retired in 2001.

+Death

-Potts died due to complications from an accident sustained at his home in Cabo San Lucas, Mexico on May 18, 2017.
+Potts died due to complications from an accident sustained at his home in Cabo San Lucas, Mexico, on May 18, 2017.